-Alternative 2 involves the consideration of optimizing connections between the 8.5 SMA Detention Cell and the NDA by connecting through the S-360W by removing the structure to ground elevation, providing a direct connection to the western side of the NDA that is closer in proximity to ENP and farther distanced from the agricultural areas east of the L-31N Canal.
-Alternative 2 includes removing the S-360W weir.
-An internal flowway in the 8.5 SMA Detention Cell is also included in this alternative to provide a restricted pathway for flows into and through the 8.5 SMA Detention Cell.
+Alternative 2 removes the S-360W structure between the 8.5 SMA Detention cell and the NDA, thus providing a direct connection to the western side of the NDA that is closer in proximity to ENP and farther distanced from the agricultural areas east of the L-31N Canal.
+Alternative 2 also includes an internal flowway in the 8.5 SMA Detention Cell to provide a restricted pathway for flows into and through the 8.5 SMA Detention Cell.

-The 8.5 SMA Detention Cell ends at its southern boundary with two emergency overflow weir weirs, S-360W (western weir) and S-360E (eastern weir), set at control elevations approximately 4.0 feet and 3.5 feet above grade, respectively; existing operational constraints ensure no potential for discharge across these weirs during normal project operations.
-Internal flowway berms within the 8.5 SMA Detention Cell would be constructed at approximately 2.5 feet above existing ground elevation to facilitate transfer of S-357 discharges into the western portion of the NDA (final berm elevations will be determined during detailed design).
+The 8.5 SMA Detention Cell ends at its southern boundary with two emergency overflow weir weirs, already built under a previous contract: S-360W (western weir) and S-360E (eastern weir), set at control elevations approximately 4.0 feet and 3.5 feet above grade, respectively; existing operational constraints ensure no potential for discharge across these weirs during normal project operations.
+Internal flowway berms within the 8.5 SMA Detention Cell would be constructed at approximately 2.5 feet above existing ground elevation to facilitate transfer of S-357 discharges into the western portion of the NDA.
 The Detention Cell berms would increase the capability for S-357 discharges to maintain the hydraulic ridge within the NDA storage footprint, reduce the area needed to maintain a continuous hydraulic ridge within the Detention Cell, and reduce potential backwater effects on the southwest corner of the 8.5 SMA from water collecting in the northwest corner of the Detention Cell.
 This Alternative would provide a hydraulic connection between the 8.5 SMA Detention Cell (built under Mod Waters authorities) and the C-111 South Dade NDA.
 A hydraulic design analysis was conducted to determine the optimal discharge configuration (flowway berm options) for the connection between the 8.5 SMA Detention Cell and the NDA; for further details, refer to Section 2.2.2.